-On Hong Kong streets, protesters say 'thank you' to Donald Trump
+Thousands take to the streets in Hong Kong in fresh round of protests

 Further protests are planned through the week and a big test of support for the anti-government campaign is expected on December 8 with a rally planned by Civil Human Rights Front, the group that organized million-strong marches in June.

-That march is scheduled to end in Hung Hom, a district near the ruined campus of Hong Kong Polytechnic University.

-On Friday police withdrew from the university after collecting evidence and removing dangerous items including thousands of petrol bombs, arrows and chemicals which had been strewn around the site.

-Reporting by Kate O'Donnell-Lamb, David Doland and Martin Pollard, Writing by Farah Master; Editing by Raju Gopalakrishnan
+Reporting by Kate O'Donnell-Lamb, David Doland, Sarah Wu, Poppy McPherson and Martin Pollard, Writing by Farah Master; Editing by Raju Gopalakrishnan